-Verse 21: "And they asked him, 'Then who are you?
+Here is a place where the word 'ego' is used without 'eimi', v 21: "And they asked him, 'Then who are you?
 Are you Elijah?'
-And he said, 'I am not.' [ook eimi-there's no 'ego' there.
-So he's not making it as emphatic.
-There's the 'eimi' used alone. 'ook' means not-that's the negative. 'oo' or 'ook' means not.] ...
-Then they asked, 'Are you the Prophet?'.... [that's a whole other sermon I'll have to bring on 'the prophet'-that's a very interesting one, too,] ...
-And he answered, 'No.' Therefore, they said to him, 'Who are you?
+And he said, 'I am not.'..."-'ook eimi-there's no 'ego' there.
+So, he's not making it as emphatic.
+There's the 'eimi' used alone: 'ook' or 'ook' means not-that's the negative.

+"Then they asked, 'Are you the Prophet?'
+And he answered, 'No'" (v 21). {see sermon That Prophet}

+Verse 22: "Therefore, they said to him, 'Who are you?
 What do you say about yourself so that we may give an answer to those who sent us?'
-He said, 'I am... ['ego'-used separately. 'eimi' used separately.] ... a voice crying in the wilderness..." (vs 21-23).
+He said, 'Lam... ['ego'-used separately; 'eimi' used separately] ... a voice crying in the wilderness..." (vs 22-23).
 But when Jesus uses it, the way John writes it in the book of John, makes it very, very emphatic!

-Let's go to John 4:25-this is where the woman came to the well: "The woman said to Him, 'I know that Messiah is coming, Who is called Christ; when He comes, He will tell us all things.'
-Jesus said to her, 'I [ego] Who speak to you am [eimi] He." (vs 25-26).
-He was telling here He WAS in fact the Messiah, and used this very emphatic expression: 'ego eimi'-'I AM He Who is speaking to you.'
+John 4:25 is where the woman came to the well: "The woman said to Him, 'I know that Messiah is coming, Who is called Christ; when He comes, He will tell us all things.'
+Jesus said to her, 'I [ego] Who speak to you am [eimi] He" (vs 25-26).

+He was telling here He was in fact the Messiah, and used this very emphatic expression: 'ego eimi'-'I AM He Who is speaking to you.'
 And then the disciples came and you know the rest of the story.
 He told the woman He would give her water and she would never thirst again.
-So here He very emphatically says to the question: Are you the Christ?
+He very emphatically says to the question: Are you the Christ?
 He said, 'I AM'-ego eimi'

-Now, let's go to John 6-this becomes very important because it has to do with the Passover.
+John 6 has to do with the Passover.
 Here again we know that Jesus fed the 5,000.
-And I've often wondered what it would have been like to sit there and see these loaves continually increase and the fish to continually increase and then go back and get all the leftover food.
-When you know how hard it is to fish, and you know how hard it is to raise grain and then to go ahead and harvest it and thrash it and make flour-they didn't have corner grocery stores to go down and buy a bag of flour; you had to grind it up.
+I've often wondered what it would have been like to sit there and see these loaves continually increase and the fish to continually increase and then go back and get all the leftover food.
+When you know how hard it is to fish, and you know how hard it is to raise grain and then to go ahead and harvest it and thrash it and make flour...
+They didn't have corner grocery stores to go down and buy a bag of flour; you had to grind it up.
 So, there was a lot of work to gathering food and making food.

 Let's notice the reaction of the people, John 6:13: "Then they gathered them together, filling twelve baskets with fragments from the five barley loaves, which were left over by those who had eaten.
-Now when the men saw the miracle that Jesus had done, they said, 'Of a truth, this is the Prophet Who was to come into the world.'....
-[So, Jesus' notoriety was spreading far and wide.
+Now, when the men saw the miracle that Jesus had done, they said, 'Of a truth, this is the Prophet Who was to come into the world."

+So, Jesus' notoriety was spreading far and wide.
 They were looking for 'that Prophet' that Moses said would come.
-So when they said 'that Prophet' that has some significance.] ...Because Jesus perceived that they were about to come and seize Him, so that they might make Him king..." (vs 13-15).
-Wasn't He born king of the Jews?
+So, when they said 'that Prophet' that has some significance.

+Verse 15: "Because Jesus perceived that they were about to come and seize Him, so that they might make Him king..."
+Wasn't He born King of the Jews?
 But, by Whose will?
 By Whose designation?
-By God's designation; not by mob designation.
+By God's designation; not by mob designation!